 The Welsh Premiership was set up as the tier underneath this level and was entrusted with producing and nurturing the next generation of professional players, giving them the opportunity to play regular rugby and potentially prove themselves as having the ability to play regional rugby.

-Clubs in the Welsh Premiership currently play in a 16 team league and the Welsh National Cup competition.
-At the end of the 2018-9 season the Premiership will be returning to a 12 team composition.
+Clubs in the Welsh Premiership currently play in a 12 team league and the Welsh National Cup competition.
+At the end of the 2018-9 season the Premiership was reduced from a 16 team competition to a 12 team competition after 4 teams were relegated.

 Cardiff RFC comes under the umbrella of the Cardiff Blues region (along with the Premiership sides of Merthyr and Pontypridd) and has so far produced several British Lions and Welsh internationals and a raft of players who have been capped at Regional level.